 - Penetration testers or ethical hackers carry out tests on a system to expose weaknesses in security.
 Essentially, they do everything a hacker would do, but they do it on behalf of the organisation who owns the network.
 This means they will try to access information without usernames and passwords, and will try to break through whatever security applications are in place.
 Reports of their findings can then inform what upgrades are implemented.

 - Computer forensics analysts or investigators work in cyber crime, a growing phenomenon.
-To try and combat it they work in private and public sector organisations, as well as the police and law and security enforcement agencies.
+To try and combat it they work in private and public sector organisations, as well as with the police and law and security enforcement agencies.
 Work is extremely varied and can include recovery of deleted files; analysing and interpreting data linked to crime; analysing mobile telephone records; and uncovering links between events, groups and individuals through pursuit of data trails.
 Specialists working in this type of role need to keep detailed records of their investigations and will often provide evidence in court.

-- Starting salaries for graduates are usually around £20,000 to £25,000 per annum.
+- Graduate starting salaries are around £25,000 per annum.

-- With a years' experience, you can command up to £35,000.
+- With a year's experience, you can command up to £35,000.

-- After 5 years, and working in more senior roles, you can expect to earn in the region of £40,000 to £60,000.
+- After five years, and working in more senior roles, you can expect to earn in the region of £45,000 to £80,000.

 Income figures are intended as a guide only.

 Your working hours will generally range from 35 to 40 per week, although you will need to be flexible depending on the type of assignment or investigation being carried out.
 Many organisations demand 24/7 cover, with staff working on a call-out rota, allowing for fast responses to information and cyber security incidents.